joe-trung/Hamurabi/README.md

 ## Python Coders

 use ONE big class called hamurabi, add all your methods to it.
-You will not need Maven at all, it'll just be one `hamurabi.py` file.
+It'll just be one `hamurabi.py` file.
+But make sure you have a `test_hamurabi.py` which tests all your non-random methods.

 start with `hamurabi.py` having